DACF Home → Bureaus & Programs → Bureau of Parks and Lands → Get Involved → Maine Conservation Corps → Join the Corps

 - Service is performed independently and as part of a team

-- Service involves frequent communication with multiple parties
+- Service involves frequent communication to multiple parties

 - Service involves managing time effectively and completing tasks with attention to detail